rmind/liblpm/README.md

 * `int lpm_insert(lpm_t *lpm, const void *addr, size_t len, unsigned preflen, void *val)`
   * Insert the network address of a given length and prefix length into the LPM object and associate the entry with specified pointer value.
-  Note: the address must be in the network byte order.
+  The address must be in the network byte order.
 Returns 0 on success or -1 on failure.

 * `int lpm_remove(lpm_t *lpm, const void *addr, size_t len, unsigned preflen)`
   * Remove the network address of a given length and prefix length from